calyxir/calyx/docs/tutorial/frontend-tut.md

 ### Memory banking

-Consider a small variation on our running example.
+Consider a small variation on our running example:
-The noteworthy change is the parallelism factor of the `map` operation.

 ```
 {{#include ../../frontends/mrxl/test/squares.mrxl}}
 ```

+The noteworthy change is the parallelism factor of the `map` operation.
-Run this with
+Run this with:
 ```
 mrxl test/squares.mrxl --data test/squares.mrxl.data --interpret
 ```